Gigi Graham: Personal life

 Graham was married to the late Stephan Tchividjian, with whom she had seven children: Stephan, Berdjette (now Berdjette Barker), Basyle ("Boz"), Tullian, Aram, Jerushah (now Jerushah Duford), and Antony.
-She and Stephan later divorced, which was followed by a second marrage and divorce, and then, in 2012, to a renewed relationship and marriage to Jim Wilson, whom she had originally dated before and in her first year at Wheaton College.
+She and Stephan later divorced, which was followed by a second marriage and divorce, and then, in 2012, to a renewed relationship and marriage to Jim Wilson, whom she had originally dated before and in her first year at Wheaton College.

 Controversy

-On July 1, 2005, Virginia Graham Foreman, reportedly "the daughter of evangelist Billy Graham", was arrested and charged with misdemeanor domestic abuse in an incident involving her husband, Chad Foreman; she was released on her own recognizance the following day.
+On July 1, 2005, Virginia Graham Foreman was arrested and charged with misdemeanor domestic abuse in an incident involving her husband, Chad Foreman; she was released on her own recognizance the following day.
+Following a legal case, she was placed on one year’s probation and ordered to complete a domestic violence evaluation, complete doctor-recommended treatment/ counselling and pay $100 for prosecution costs; she was also barred from possessing a weapon.

 Published works

-THe following is a list of books published by Gigi Graham (under that and other names):
+The following is a list of books published by Gigi Graham (under that and other names):